ubcengineers/weeke0-2018/README.md

 # Week E^0 2018 Website

 This is the repository of the Week E^0 2018 website.
 This website provides information Week E^0 and E-Retreat for incoming students and potential volunteers.
-The website uses the static website generator [Gatsby.js](https://www.gatsbyjs.org/), which takes of React to render the various webpage components.
+The website uses the static website generator [Gatsby.js](https://www.gatsbyjs.org/), which takes advantage of React to render the various webpage components.

 [View live website](https://weeke0.ubcengineers.ca)